Probate Law in Arizona

 Is Probate Law Necessary?

-No. There are alternatives to probating a will, but this really depends on the circumstances surrounding the decedent.
+No. There are alternatives to probating a will, but this depends on the circumstances surrounding the decedent.
 The larger, more complex estates require attention to detail and patience as the executor works through all the different assets.
 Smaller estates are straightforward, which means involving the Arizona probate law court may not be necessary to settle the estate.

 According to the Arizona Courts, small estates can be eligible to transfer probate assets outside of court.
 Specifically, a family member can simply file an affidavit with the county court.
 However, this can only be done if the decedent’s personal property is worth less than $75,000 and the real property is worth less than $100,000.